awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-service-linked-roles.md

 See [`eb terminate`](eb3-terminate.md) for details about terminating an Elastic Beanstalk environment using the EB CLI\.

-See [TerminateEnvironment](http://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_TerminateEnvironment.html) for details about terminating an Elastic Beanstalk environment using the API\.
+See [TerminateEnvironment](https://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_TerminateEnvironment.html) for details about terminating an Elastic Beanstalk environment using the API\.

 ### Deleting a Service\-Linked Role<a name="delete-service-linked-role-iam"></a>

 You can use the IAM console, the AWS CLI, or the IAM API to delete a service\-linked role\.
-For more information, see [Deleting a Service\-Linked Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.
+For more information, see [Deleting a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.

+## Supported Regions for Elastic Beanstalk Service\-Linked Roles<a name="slr-regions"></a>

+Elastic Beanstalk supports using service\-linked roles in all of the regions where the service is available\.
+For more information, see [Elastic Beanstalk Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticbeanstalk_region)\.